exercism/v3/languages/common-lisp/exercises/concept/leslies-lists/.docs/introduction.md

 #### Creating Lists

-One can simply type in a quoted list like this: `'(1 two "III")` and that will cause a list to be created and evaluated (it evaluates to: `(1 two" "III")`.
+One can simply type in a quoted list like this: `'(1 two "III")` and that will cause a list to be created and evaluated (it evaluates to: `(1 two "III")`.

 There are also two main functions used to create lists: `list` and `cons`.